qruto/laravel-flora/README.md

 php artisan update
 ```

-ℹ️ Instruction depends on current application environment.
+ℹ️ Instruction depends on current application **environment**.
 Package has predefined actions suitable for most cases.

 See detailed output in verbosity mode: